 Even if you’re seeking employment (not starting your business), you can start networking, applying for jobs, consulting experts, and attending recruitment fairs.

 I once met someone at an event, Simone Brunozzi, who told me about how he landed his dream job at that time, the role of Technology Evangelist with Amazon — one of the largest companies in the tech world.
-What’s amazing was that he actually stumbled upon the job by chance, while he was checking out a job fair — without even knowing Amazon would be there; without even knowing a role like the Technology Evangelist existed — (2) he got the job despite being positioned “below the bar” (he worked and studied in a country town in Italy, which is poorly developed from a tech point of view).
+What’s amazing is that: (1) He stumbled upon the job by chance, while he was checking out a job fair — without even knowing Amazon would be there; without even knowing a role like the Technology Evangelist existed.
+(2) He got the job despite being positioned “below the bar” (he worked and studied in a country town in Italy, which is poorly developed from a tech point of view).

-After the fair, he went out of his way to illustrate his passion, commitment, and knowledge in the field by looking up the hiring manager, and then spent over 30 hours creating and custom coding a program related to the role and sending it to him.
-Needless to say, the hiring manager was clearly impressed, and after a dozen over interviews, Simone was hired.
-(He would then work in Amazon and do very well for 6 years, before quitting to join a different venture.)
+After the fair, he went out of his way to illustrate his passion, commitment, and knowledge by looking up the hiring manager, and then spent over 30 hours creating and custom coding a program related to the role and sending it to him.
+Needless to say, the hiring manager was impressed, and after a dozen interviews, Simone was hired.
+He would then work in Amazon and do very well for 6 years, before quitting to join a different venture.

 My point for sharing this story is to let you know that whether you’re looking for a salaried job, freelancing, or starting your business, there’s no “perfect time” to do it.
 Execute sooner than later.
 Then, fine tune as you go along.

 I hope you’ve found this post helpful. :) I’ve made sure to pack it with practical tips and advice, and it ended up being 6,400 words long.
 All the best in your passion career!

 Check out my How To Pursue Your Passion series for more articles on pursuing your passion.